 Hogmanay is a three-day celebration made up of the Street Party, Old Town Ceilidh, Candlelit Concert, Concert in the Gardens and fireworks every hour from 9pm.
 The festivities culminate with the Torchlight Procession up Calton Hill.

-Whether it's the city centre, next to Edinburgh Castle, or Princes Street, or on the outskirts of town, we have the right hotel for you.
-Flying in for a business trip and we've hotels next to Edinburgh Airport.
+Whether it's the Edinburgh city centre, next to Edinburgh Castle, or Princes Street, or the outskirts of town, we have the right hotel for you.
+Flying in on business and we've hotels next to Edinburgh Airport.
 And if you're looking for a family-friendly hotel for a weekend break we have those aswell.